 As with building any team, a vision and goals for the team are important, but just as important is to build a team that can have some immediate impact in your organization by prioritizing the functions that can make the most immediate positive impact.

 Is this a marketing data analyst to build better analytics on your audiences and campaigns?

 A platform technologist to advance your platform usage for better experiences and ROI?

 Regardless of the composition and steps to create the Marketing Operations team, it is imperative to have executive sponsorship for the team, since it often tends to be at the intersection of Marketing and IT.
-There are roles in Marketing Operations that may currently be (or are thought to be) in one of these two domains, and that can cause friction within organizations that an executive sponsor will likely need to navigate for the team to be successful.
+There are roles in Marketing Operations that may currently be (or are thought to be) in one of these two domains (Marketing or IT), and that can cause friction within organizations that an executive sponsor will likely need to navigate for the team to be successful.